Express Melts & Sandwiches

 Ready to Build This Together

-Express Melts & Sandwiches is more than a food truck—it's a commitment to our community, built on solid numbers and genuine need.
-I'm ready to put in the work.
-I just need the opportunity.
+Express Melts & Sandwiches is more than a food truck—it's a commitment to our community, built on solid numbers, a proven team, and genuine need.
+We are ready to put in the work.
+We just need the opportunity.